-Here is one truism I can hang my hat on–every business owner thinks their business is worth far more than it really is.
-But God forbid they think a business they are buying is worth what the owner believes he/she values it to be.
-For whatever reason, they choose not to use the same logic in valuing their business that they did for someone else’s.
+Every business owner thinks their business is worth far more than it really is.
+But God forbid they think a business they are buying is worth what the same owner believes he/she values it to be.
+For whatever reason, they choose not to use the same logic in valuing the business that they did for someone else’s.
 I wonder why.

-When I’m engaged in these types of discussions, ultimately I’m asked what multiple (of EBITDA) they could obtain from a buyer.
-Like my answer is going to be some financial rite of passage if I say 5x, 6x, or 7x.
+When I’m engaged in these types of discussions, ultimately, I’m asked what multiple (of EBITDA) they could obtain from a buyer.
+I’m sure they are thinking my answer is going to be a multiple of 5x, 6x, or possibly 7x.

-But I never answer this question.
-It’s not even the right one to ask.
-The right question is far better.
+However, I never answer this question.
+It’s not even the right question to ask.
 Is my business sellable?
 That’s the right question.